 David Christen, who retired in 2011 after a 37-year career at ORNL.
 He conducted experimental research on the properties of superconducting materials.
 After the discovery of high-temperature superconductivity in 1986, his work contributed to understanding of the electric current-limiting mechanisms and ways to modify materials for new superconducting wires.
 His patent portfolio covers the fabrication of these conductors, in the form of coated conducting tapes, and optimization of properties.
 He also contributed to patents on the development of superhydrophobic coatings, which can make glass completely water-shedding and self-cleaning.
 Christen has been named in two R&D 100 Awards and a Federal Laboratory Consortium award.

 Jane Howe, who worked at ORNL from 2003 to 2012.
-After her time at the lab, she spent six years with Hitachi High Technologies America and is now an associate professor in the Department of Materials Science and Engineering at the University of Toronto.
+After her time at the lab, she spent six years with Hitachi High Technologies America and is now an associate professor in the Materials Science and Engineering and the Chemical Engineering and Applied Chemistry departments at the University of Toronto.
 Howe and her colleagues developed novel materials for advanced batteries, some of which are licensed to Solid Power, which recently closed its initial public offering at $1 billion.
 Howe has been named in two R&D 100 Awards.

 Timothy McIntyre, who retired in 2021 after a 32-year career at ORNL in roles such as research physicist, research group leader and program manager.
 His research was mostly focused on sensors, controls, robotics and automation, including critical work on industrial wireless sensors that prompted an industry and national laboratory collaboration.
 His diverse patent portfolio includes novel sensors to measure real-time processing parameters to advance energy efficiency in the industrial sector.
 His most recent research was focused on advanced automation technologies to recover critical materials from batteries and electronics.
 McIntyre has been named in an R&D 100 Award and a Federal Laboratory Consortium award.